AlaskaNews

 Why We Built This

-We built Community News to change that equation.
-AI handles the expensive parts (attending meetings, transcription, first drafts) while humans add what matters most: editorial judgment, local context, and community trust.
+We built Community News to close that gap.
+AI handles the volume work: attending meetings, transcribing, tracking filings, drafting recaps.
+Humans add what matters most.
+Editorial judgment.
+Local context.
+The investigative work AI cannot do.
 Alaska News is the first live newsroom on the platform.

 How It Works